 Here are a few ways to get started:

-If your organization does business in Europe, it’s now or never to get ready for the EAA.
-The June 2025 deadline is not just about avoiding penalties.
+If your organization does business in Europe, your organization should ensure it’s ready for the EAA.
 It’s about building digital experiences that are more usable, discoverable and inclusive by design.

 For digital leaders, the EAA raises procurement-level questions: Is our platform fit for purpose across all users?
 Are we prioritizing vendors who meet accessibility expectations out of the box?

-On technical side, the EAA is a signal to elevate accessibility from a low-priority fix to a product requirement.
-It’s not just about passing audits — it’s about engineering with empathy and scale.
+On the technical side, the EAA is a signal to elevate accessibility from a low-priority fix to a product requirement.
+It’s not just about completing audits — it’s about engineering with empathy and scale.

 Closing thoughts: Accessibility is good business and the right thing to do